tamouse/swaac/posts/2024/2024-09-05-writing-exclusion-files-for-rsync.md

 ---
-layout: post
-title: "Writing an exclusions file for rsync"
 date: 2024-09-05 10:00
 categories: ["CLI"]
 tags: ["rsync", "exclusions"]
+Time-stamp: <2024-09-05 11:54:45 tamouse>

+# Writing an exclusions file for rsync

 To create an exclusions file for `rsync` that excludes several directories across multiple levels of your directory tree, you'll need to list each pattern you want to exclude in the file.
 The patterns should match the directories or files you want to exclude, and you can use relative paths or wildcards to specify patterns effectively.

-### Steps to Create an Exclusions File
+## Steps to Create an Exclusions File

 1. **Create the Exclusions File**: